FROM FIRST TAKE TO FINAL REMIX, DISCOVER THE MAKING OF THE GREATEST POP RECORDINGS OF ALL TIME.

 Volume 1 was nominated for Excellence in Historical Recorded Sound by the Association for Recorded Sound Collections (ARSC)

-NOTE - THIRD EDITION NOW AVAILABLE: If you own a previous edition of the book, download the Corrigendum for Volume 1 here.
+NOTE - FIFTH EDITION NOW AVAILABLE: If you own a previous edition of the book, download the Corrigendum for Volume 1 here.

 The Beatles Recording Reference Manuals, "Help!" through "Revolver" 1965-1966 picks up at the end of Beatlemania with Help!, through the introspection of Rubber Soul, and finally, to their initial explorations of all the studio could offer with Revolver.